rogerpadilla/nukak-website/docs/plugins-browser.md

 weight: 300
 ---

+## Browser plugin

-# Easily call the generated REST APIs from the Client
+### Use the generated REST API similarly as if you were on the backend

 The `nukak-browser` package allows to easily consume `nukak` REST APIs from the frontend.